FAQ's for Indian students

 Once you have graduated, you are entitled to work in Ireland for one year

-As of 10th April 2007, legally resident non-EEA third level graduates have been allowed to remain in Ireland for the purpose of seeking employment and applying for a green card or work permit.
-This scheme allows students with a minimum of a Bachelor and Master degree the opportunity to work in Ireland for a year after graduation.
+Legally resident non-EEA third level graduates are allowed to remain in Ireland for the purpose of seeking employment and applying for a green card or work permit.
+This scheme allows students with a minimum of a Bachelor and Master degree the opportunity to work in Ireland for a period of time after graduation based upon the level of their degree.
 Information on working in Ireland

 Guide to salaries in Ireland